The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 Use `learn:some text` to extract key bullet points from the provided content and append them to memory.

 ### ChatGPT Integration
 Hecate can now send your text prompts to OpenAI's ChatGPT.
-It uses the `gpt-4o` model for generating replies.
-By default it looks for the API key in the `OPENAI_API_KEY` environment variable.
+By default it uses the `gpt-4o` model, but you can select any available GPT model by setting the `OPENAI_MODEL` environment variable.
+The script looks for the API key in the `OPENAI_API_KEY` environment variable.
 If that isn't present, it will attempt to load a key from a file named `openai_key.txt` in the repository root.